1RaY-1/linux-startup/README.md

 SELINUX=permissive
 ```

-Or if you recive an error which is saying that you have a bad **Unit** file, you can edit your service file and try changing:
+- If you recive an error which is saying that you have a bad **Unit** file, you can edit your service file and try changing:
 **[Unit]** with **[UNIT]** or with **[unit]**

 Maybe you can encounter more not understandable errors, but I didn't.